drkmenon/knotes.github.io/content/event/Foundation course 2021/index.md

 ---
-abstract: This is the foundation course 2021 lecture to be  delivered in mid February.
+abstract: This is the foundation course 2021 lecture  delivered in mid January.
 address:
   city: Thrissur
   country: India